lcdb/lcdb-wf/docs/index.rst

 ``clusterconfig.yaml`` file to specify cluster arguments specific to your system whether global or rule-specific.

-Only run the jobs required
+Only run the required jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 New gene annotation?
 Snakemake tracks dependencies, so it will detect that the
-annotations changed, and re-run only the jobs that depend on that file at some
+annotations changed.
+Only jobs that depend on that file at some point in their
-point in their dependency chain, leaving other files that don't depend on it
-untouched.
+dependency chain will be re-run and the independent files are untouched.

 Parallelization
 ~~~~~~~~~~~~~~~